-- Designs Act 1953 which provides an exclusive right to create a marketing advantage from the visual design of products; and - Patents Act 2013 which provides a system for protecting patents.
+- Copyright Act 1994 which grants copyright protection to original works; - Trade Marks Act 2002 which provides a system of trade mark protection; - Designs Act 1953 which provides an exclusive right to create a marketing advantage from the visual design of products; and - Patents Act 2013 which provides a system for protecting patents.
 International protection requires registration of the invention in each country of use.